- 01. Playing the Guitar and Singing at the Same Time: Is it Weird?

-Both this latter method or the former, more academic one, are phases you will have to work through as you learn your piece.
+This latter method or the former, a more academic one, are phases you will have to work through as you learn your piece.

 Alternate Between Vocals and Guitar

-Getting your priorities straight is an important concern when you want to play the guitar and sing at the same time: you may have a better grasp on the guitar part or the vocals, to the detriment of the other.
-If you misplay a note it may impact the way you sing.
+Getting your priorities straight is an important concern when you want to play the guitar and sing simultaneously: you may have a better grasp on the guitar part or the vocals, to the detriment of the other.
+If you misplay a note, it may impact the way you sing.

-The aim is to keep the intensity of your voice and your playing in tune to form a harmonious and coherent whole.
+The aim is to keep your voice's intensity and to play in tune to form a harmonious and coherent whole.

 Practice to Develop Coherent Singing and Playing